ifarazkhalid/izToxic/README.md

 # Solution Overview

-**izToxic** solution was simplied and I broke the whole problem into 6 different problems.
+**izToxic** solution was simplified and I broke the whole problem into 6 different problems.
 Instead of performing multimonimal classification, each comment was used to do binary classification and predict only one category at a time.

+# Exploration

+Doing this project, I learned about SparkR and how to efficiently use it do classfication of comments in Apache Spark.